lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       At least one of :term:`Curl` or :term:`Wget` is **required**.
 You can check by typing ``curl --version`` or ``wget --version`` at the host's command line.

-      *  If either outputs a valid version message, the host satisfies the fetcher requirement.
+      *  If either outputs a valid version message, then the host satisfies the fetcher requirement.

-      *  If both output an error message, the host does not satisfy the fetcher requirement.
+      *  If both output an error message, then the host does not satisfy the fetcher requirement.
 See :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget`.

 2. .. dropdown:: Tar and Unzip are required
       :name: prerequisites-archiver